Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Model Definition and Basic Structures

 Every node (other than the root $r$) has a label indicating the input of the agents it represents.
 There are also two types of edges connecting nodes in adjacent levels.
 The \emph{black edges} induce an infinite tree spanning all nodes, rooted at node $r\in L_{-1}$.
 The presence of a black edge $(v, v')$, with $v\in L_{t}$ and $v'\in L_{t+1}$, indicates that the \emph{child node} $v'$ represents a subset of the agents represented by the \emph{parent node} $v$.
 The \emph{red multi-edges} represent communications between agents.
 The presence of a red edge $(v, v')$ with multiplicity $m$, with $v\in L_{t}$ and $v'\in L_{t+1}$, indicates that, at round~$t+1$, each agent represented by $v'$ receives $m$ (identical) messages from agents represented by $v$.

-The \emph{view} $\mathcal V$ of an agent $p$ at round~$t\geq0$ is the subgraph of the history tree that is spanned by all the shortest paths (using black and red edges indifferently) from the root $r$ to the node in $L_t$ representing $p$ (\cref{fig:ht1} shows an example of a view).
-The node in $\mathcal V$ representing $p$ at round $t$ is the \emph{bottom node} of the view; this is the node of $\mathcal V$ farthest from $r$.
+The \emph{vista} $\mathcal V$ of an agent $p$ at round~$t\geq0$ is the subgraph of the history tree that is spanned by all the shortest paths (using black and red edges indifferently) from the root $r$ to the node in $L_t$ representing $p$ (\cref{fig:ht1} shows an example of a vista).\footnote{In previous literature on history trees, vistas were called ``views''~\cite{DV22,DVdisc,sirocco24}.
+In this paper we changed our terminology to avoid confusion with the loosely related concept of ``views'' introduced by Yamashita and Kameda in the study of static networks~\cite{YK88}.} The node in $\mathcal V$ representing $p$ at round $t$ is the \emph{bottom node} of the vista; this is the node of $\mathcal V$ farthest from $r$.

-\myskip \mypar{Constructing views.} It was shown in~\cite{DV22} that each agent can construct its view of the history tree in real time.
-To achieve this, each agent is required to send its current view to all its neighbors at every round, and then match-and-merge it with all the views it receives from them.
+\myskip \mypar{Constructing vistas.} It was shown in~\cite{DV22} that each agent can construct its vista of the history tree in real time.
+To achieve this, each agent is required to send its current vista to all its neighbors at every round, and then match-and-merge it with all the vistas it receives from them.
 An example of this operation is shown in \cref{fig:merge}.
-At every round, the bottom node $v$ of the view also receives a new child $v'$, which becomes the new bottom node.
-After merging an incoming view, a red edge is added from the bottom node of this view to $v'$.
-The multiplicities of such red edges match the number of isomorphic views that are being merged.
+At every round, the bottom node $v$ of the vista also receives a new child $v'$, which becomes the new bottom node.
+After merging an incoming vista, a red edge is added from the bottom node of this vista to $v'$.
+The multiplicities of such red edges match the number of isomorphic vistas that are being merged.

-\myskip \mypar{Computing with history trees.} As proved in~\cite{DVdisc}, if the network is connected at every round, then the view of any agent at round $2n-2$ contains enough information to compute the Input Frequency function.
+\myskip \mypar{Computing with history trees.} Using techniques introduced in~\cite{DV22}, if the network is connected at every round, then the vista of any agent at round $2n-2$ contains enough information to compute the Input Frequency function.
 This is done by finding a \emph{counting level}, which is a level in the history tree where every node has exactly one child; level $L_2$ in \cref{fig:ht1} is an example.